-The next lemma connects $\kappa$-saturation with the number of branches at every interior point in a richly branching $\R$-tree.
-Note that for points on the boundary where $d(p, a)=r$, there is always exactly one branch at $a$, namely the branch containing $p$.
-Otherwise, there would be $b\in M$ on a different branch at $a$, making $d(p, b)=d(p, a)+d(a,b)>r$.
-The converse of Lemma \ref{saturatedrbrt} is also true, and this characterization of saturation is Theorem \ref{kappasaturated=kappabranching}, which will be proved later, once we have shown that $\rbRT_r$ admits quantifier elimination.
+The next lemma connects $\kappa$-saturation to the number of branches at the points whose distance from the base point is $<r$, in a richly branching $\R$-tree of radius $r$.
+(Recall from Remark \ref{endpoints at distance r} that every point at distance $=r$ from the base point in such an $\R$-tree is an endpoint.)
+The converse of this lemma is also true, and the resulting characterization of $\kappa$-saturated models of $\rbRT_r$ is Theorem \ref{kappasaturated=kappabranching} below, which will be proved once we have shown that $\rbRT_r$ admits quantifier elimination.